The latest version of Typora already supports normal HTML tags.

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Typora only supports some script-based sharing code, and those contents/scripts will also be running in a sandbox iframe with no access to your local file and writing contents.
+Typora only supports some script-based sharing code, and this content and/or scripts will also be running in a sandbox iframe with no access to your local files and writing content.

-We could consider allowing users to config the “whitelist” for this kind in future updates.
+We could consider allowing users to configure the “whitelist” for this kind in future updates.

 No longer supported, you may try online file viewers instead, such as examples in https://gist.github.com/tzmartin/1cf85dc3d975f94cfddc04bc0dd399be.